bigdataai-lab/vit-base-patch16-224-in21k/README.md

 Images are presented to the model as a sequence of fixed-size patches (resolution 16x16), which are linearly embedded.
 One also adds a [CLS] token to the beginning of a sequence to use it for classification tasks.
 One also adds absolute position embeddings before feeding the sequence to the layers of the Transformer encoder.

+Note that this model does not provide any fine-tuned heads, as these were zero'd by Google researchers.
+However, the model does include the pre-trained pooler, which can be used for downstream tasks (i.e. such as image classification).

 By pre-training the model, it learns an inner representation of images that can then be used to extract features useful for downstream tasks: if you have a dataset of labeled images for instance, you can train a standard classifier by placing a linear layer on top of the pre-trained encoder.
 One typically places a linear layer on top of the [CLS] token, as the last hidden state of this token can be seen as a representation of an entire image.

 ## Intended uses & limitations